ACS Public Policy Fellowship Programs

 • federal funding for scientific research

-• science, technology, engineering and math education
+• science, technology, engineering and math education and workforce

-• regulatory policy
+• sustainability and environmental policy

 The SPF also supports ACS' member-driven policy development process and encourages members to engage with their elected officials and other policymakers.